reveurmichael/machine_learning/Readme.md

 Week 6:
 - Docker deployment, , for the ML web app, as well as for GoHugo and reveal.js web site.
+- Send the url of your ML web app to the WeChat group when you finish.

 ### Week 7